jesperwestlund/starter-theme/README.md

 starter-theme
 =============

 WORK IN PROGRESS!
+DO NOT USE!
 This is a basic WordPress starter theme.